Characteristic function-based tests for spatial randomness: Further details modnew on the asymptotic distribution of the Cauchy-weighted CF test statistic modnew

 \subsection{Quadratic approximation of the rank-two update characteristic equation}

-Here, we derive and present the parameters for the quadratic approximation in Equation \eqref{eq:quadratic_approximation}.
-Suppose we already have a close guess $\mu_0$, then we can approximate $F_\ell(\mu)$ based on its behavior around $\mu_0$.
+Here, we derive and present the parameters for the quadratic approximation in Equation \eqref{eq:quadratic_approximation}. \begin{modnew} Starting from a \end{modnew} guess $\mu_0$, we can approximate $F_\ell(\mu)$ based on its behavior around $\mu_0$.
 The approximation we choose is the rational function in Equation \eqref{eq:rankone_approximation},

 Ideally, the parameters $a_\ell$ and $b_\ell$ are chosen so that the approximant function agrees with the original function in value and derivative at $\mu_0$.
-That is, to solve However, due to the added constraint $a_1^2=a_0a_2$, the number of equations exceeds that of variables.
+That is, \begin{modnew} so that \end{modnew} However, due to the added constraint $a_1^2=a_0a_2$, the number of equations exceeds that of variables.
 There are no solutions.
 Therefore, we instead only require the derivatives at $\mu_0$ to approximately agree.
 To elaborate, notice that the constraint $a_1^2=a_0a_2$ is equivalent to $\log(a_\ell)$ being a linear function of $\ell$.
 Let $\tilde{a}_\ell$ be the exact solutions to $F'_\ell(\mu_0) = \hat{F}_\ell'(\mu_0)$,

-then they can be used to form a linear regression problem.
-That is, to fit $\log(\tilde{a}_\ell)$ against $\ell$.
+which can then be used to form a linear regression problem, i.e., to regress $\log(\tilde{a}_\ell)$ on $\ell$.
 The fitted values are the solutions $a_\ell$ we desire,

 For parameter $b_\ell$, solving $F_\ell(\mu_0) = \hat{F}_\ell(\mu_0)$ gives

 By substituting $F_\ell(\mu)$ with its approximation $\hat{F}_\ell(\mu)$ in Equation \eqref{eq:rank_two_update}, we obtain an approximate equation,